awsdocs/amazon-s3-developer-guide/doc_source/using-with-s3-actions.md

 }
 ```

 If your user is going to use the console to view buckets and see the contents of any of these buckets, the user must have the `s3:ListAllMyBuckets` and `s3:GetBucketLocation` permissions\.
-For an example, see [An Example Walkthrough: Using user policies to control access to your bucket](walkthrough1.md)\.
+For an example, see "Policy for Console Access" at [Writing IAM Policies: How to Grant Access to an Amazon S3 Bucket](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/)\.

 ## Permissions Related to Bucket Subresource Operations<a name="using-with-s3-actions-related-to-bucket-subresources"></a>